extraxo/ecommerce-site/README.md

 ## Description

-This is an e-commerce web application designed for selling football equipment, including kits, boots, and other accessories.
-The application features product customization (for kits) and an administration panel for managing products and orders.
+An e-commerce web application for selling football kits, boots, and other gear, featuring product customization and an admin panel for product management.

 ## Features